abisxir/alasgar/README.md

 ![](docs/files/screen-size.gif)

 # alasgar
-Alasgar is a pure nim game engine based on OpenGL ES.
-The reason behind it was to learn graphic programming using nim programming language.
+alasgar is a pure nim game engine based on OpenGL.
+The main reason to start developing a new game engine, was to learn graphics programming (first challenge) using nim programming language (second challenge).
+You can write the whole game logic and also shaders in nim.
+It supports a few platforms including mobile, web, and desktop.
+It performs well in the performance tests.
+It is the journey of a backend/system developer through graphics/game programming.

 # Platforms
  - Linux